unicode-org/message-format-wg/spec/formatting.md

    argument type `T` and return type `U` for implementations of functions such that `U` can be coerced to `T` without loss of information.
-   Implementations of specific functions MAY signal errors if supplied an _operand_ that does not make sense for the particular function being implemented.
+   Implementations of a _function_ SHOULD emit an _Invalid Expression_ error for _operands_ whose resolved value or type is not supported.

 > [!NOTE]
 > The behavior of the previous example is